 Across the USA, sports betting is part of popular sports culture and many states have passed, and are continuing to pass, legislation to legalise sports betting in varying forms.
 Such forms include mobile sports betting with multiple sportsbooks options, one mobile betting option, in-person online betting (ie, proximity to brickand-mortar sportsbooks) and only physical sportsbooks.
 Some states restrict sports betting to only in-person betting, while others allow both in-person and mobile betting options.
 Currently, almost 40 states allow sports betting in some form, with over half of states allowing mobile betting.
 While the legalisation of sports gambling is still growing in the USA, it has solidified as a new norm.
-In 2023, the amount wagered in the USA on sports increased by approximately 25% year over year.
+The amount wagered on sports in the USA has continued to boom, consistently setting annual growth rate records year over year.
+2024 was no different, with the total amount wagered in the USA surpassing the USD100 billion mark.

-Sports Governing Bodies Sharing Information With Betting Operators distributors to provide accurate, real-time data for an agreed upon fee.
+Sports Governing Bodies Sharing Information With Betting Operators

+US sports leagues license their data to sports betting operators via exclusive or co-exclusive distributors to provide accurate, real-time data for an agreed-upon fee.
 Sportsbooks operate outside of the sports, but often license from the sports organisations, as opposed to a third-party organisation.
 Sports organisations enjoy the win-win of earning fees for the data collection already underway and protecting the integrity of the sports wagers by ensuring accurate results.
 Certain states (eg, Illinois and Tennessee) require that operators use official data for certain sports wagers, namely props or in-play betting.